salesforcecli/plugin-packaging/messages/package_version_create.md

 The instance where the package version will be created——for example, NA50.

-# sourceorg

-the source org ID used to copy the org shape for the build org

-# longSourceorg

-The source org ID used to copy the org shape for the build org.

 # versionname

 the name of the package version to be created